nmslib/nmslib/README.md

 The Colors data set belongs to the Metric Spaces Library.
 However, our software uses data in a different format.
-Thus, we changed the formate(removed a header),
-To download use: data/download_colors.sh
+Thus, we changed the format a bit (removed the header), To download use: data/download_colors.sh

 @misc{LibMetricSpace,